Ronak3899/WordPress-Magic-Login-Form/README.md

 ## Usage
 1. Copy the provided PHP code and paste it into the functions.php file of your WordPress theme.
-2. Use the shortcode [magic_login_form] to display the magic login form on any page or post.
+2. Use the shortcode [magic_login] to display the magic login form on any page or post.

 ## Installation
 1. Navigate to the functions.php file of your WordPress theme.